evranch/modbus-aggregator/README.md

 - slave failure detection via discrete input
 - propagates changes, allowing remote operation of devices with PLCs that update coils every cycle
 - option to mirror coils into the discrete input address space, for PLCs that don't implement (01) Read Coil Status
+- allows use of either persistent or new TCP connections for each poll
 - written in C with minimal dependencies

 Modbus-aggregator loads its configuration from the file **nodes.cfg** in the current directory.